ekrell/icore_website/news/icore_news_20230213.md

 ![snacks from Mahmoud](../img/icore_mahmoudsnacks.jpg)

-- Last week, we enjoyed several snacks brought my Mahmoud Eldefrawy
+- Last week, we enjoyed several snacks brought by Mahmoud Eldefrawy
 - From left to right: Persian, Indian, Egyptian

 - Also I forgot to take a photo, but last week we had homemade brownies from Abhishek!